brorb/710-wiki/Content/Characters/SYSTEM.md

 brorb: ttyl
 ```

-When [[The Sleuths]] found out about the KEY in the description of [[LOG-103.mp4]], SYSTEM DMed Sleuth member The Camera Eye with the actual link:
+When [[The Sleuths]] found out about the KEY for a Mega link in the description of [[LOG-103.mp4]], SYSTEM DMed Sleuth member The Camera Eye (@L4N4U1997 on Discord) with the actual link:
 ```
 SYSTEM:<OUTPRINT>!:TEMP-TERMINAL updated
 <TAGGING>!: {LOGGED SESSION_02-01}